Department:

 Fall starting Fall 21

-Classical introduction to probability theory including expectation, notions of convergence, laws of large numbers, independence, large deviations, conditional expectation, martingales and Markov chains.
+Classical introduction to probability theory including expectation, notions of convergence, laws of large numbers, independence, large deviations, conditional expectation, martingales, and Markov chains.

 Prerequisites:

-MATH 4221 or consent of instructor.
+MATH 6579 or consent of the school.

 Course Text: